KS1 - Lyndhurst Road, Landford, Salisbury, Wiltshire SP5 2AE - KS2 - School Road, Nomansland, Salisbury, Wiltshire, SP5 2BY

 Weekly Energy Spy Drop-Ins

-Each week, members of our Eco Club check the empty classrooms at random times to check that the SmartBoard and lights have been turned off.
-Weekly updates are given in assembly on Friday.
-So far this year they have awarded 140 Energy-Saver Dojo points across KS2 as a result.
-Each class has consistently had the board and lights turned off for the last two months so the Eco-Committee have decided to change the checks.
-They will now be keeping a record of which classes remember to send across their paper recycling for shredding.
-The shredded paper is added to the composter.
+Each week, members of our Eco Club checked the empty classrooms at random times to check that the SmartBoard and lights had been turned off.
+Weekly updates were given in assembly on Friday.
+By February half-term, they had awarded 140 Energy-Saver Dojo points across KS2 as a result.
+Each class had consistently had the board and lights turned off for the previous two months so the Eco-Committee decided to change the checks to ensuring that each class was recycling scrap paper effectively.
+Year 3 have been outstanding at remembering to send their scrap paper to Year 5 to be shredded and added to the composter.
+In the last half-term, all classes were regularly remembering to send across their scrap paper for shredding; we are now able to offer shredded paper to pupils for bedding for pets.
+We were also able to swap some of our spare shredded paper with the 'New Forest Veg Barn' for some bee-friendly plants for our garden.

 Crisp Packet Collection

-So far this year our school has collected and recycled 1231 crisp packets and soft plastic which can be recycled at larger stores.
+So far this year our school has collected and recycled 1653 crisp packets and soft plastic which can be recycled at larger stores.
+The soft plastic has been taken to Waitrose in Romsey to be recycled.
 Weekly updates are given in assembly on a Friday.

 Governor Report